-This is an extra chapter for the book Birds without wings by Louis de Bernières, which I wrote for a university course assignment.
+This is an extra chapter for the book Birds without wings by Louis de Bernières.
 It provides a new perspective on the novel.

 “Lately, I have been having dreams about the former times of Eskibahçe.
 I have never had the habit to remind myself of those days, but it suddenly seems to be imposed to me.
 The memories stem from very long ago, long before my eyes got grayer than they already were, my world darker than the kohl that used to frame them, and my cleavage more arid and wrinkly than crumpled paper.
 But some things I recall very clearly.
 Of course I remember the sight of the lovely Philothei, the girl of legendary beauty with a too-short life – probably no one who has ever seen her will forget her until the day of his or her last breath.
 The few still among us might regret that almost nobody is left who remembers her appearance.
 I do, but indeed, what else have I been for most of my time, than nobody.